How much labor pain should you expect during labor when you have an epidural? Should you expect to be pain-free?

 Often women feel a lot of pressure as the baby descends.
 The epidural can’t help all of that as pain receptors are different than pressure receptors.
 This is a good time to use some breathing to help your body relax into that pressure.

-As all medical procedures there are risks to an epidural:
+As with all medical procedures there are risks to an epidural:

 - Other more severe, but VERY RARE complications your anesthesiologist will go over with you